ansys/scade-design-rules/doc/source/rules/case/enum_has_default_case.rst

-.. index:: single: Enumeration Has Default Case
+.. index:: single: Enumeration has default case

 Enumeration has default case
 ============================